forestgrape/coronavirus/virion_viability.md

 * [Decay Mechanisms by Building Blocks](#decay-mechanisms-by-building-blocks): The decay of the different building blocks (RNA-genome, proteins and envelope).
 * [Decay Rates and Mechanisms in concrete Situations](#decay-rates-and-mechanisms-in-concrete-situations) Decay patterns observed in experiments or relevant in practice are considered.
 Often several decay factors are present and the exact situation determines the virion decay mechanisms.

-### What's done here
+### What's done and added here
-* Summary of knowledge of the various decay mechanisms, factors and situations. //at them moment parts of this page are rather an unordered collection than a concise summary, improvements in work
+* Summary of knowledge of the various decay mechanisms, factors and situations. //at them moment parts of this page are rather an unordered collection than a concise summary
 * The decay situation and the decay mechanisms are associated to each other, some are rarely or not mentioned in literature.
 E.g. the decay in dry air is associated to RNA self decay.
 These associations are sometimes explorative and not confirmed.
-* While old and new research show that the decay in ambient air is U-shaped respect to humidity (low at in dry air, high in intermediate, then again lower in humid air) it is added here that at very high humidities (above 90%) the decay fastens.
-The same observation holds in distilled water.
+* While old and new research show that the decay in ambient air is U-shaped respect to humidity ([Decay in Ambient Air](#decay-rates-in-ambient-air-at-different-humidities): low at in dry air, high in intermediate, then again lower in humid air).
+It is added and emphasized here that at very high humidities (above 90%) the decay fastens.
+Likely due to [condensation](#evaporation-and-condensation) since the same is true in distilled water.

 ### Relevance
 * [in work]
 * Risk assessment
-  * The long survival of virions in cool environments without sunlight indicates a transmission risk in stairwell or garages/parkings of large buildings.
+  * The long survival of virions in cool environments without sunlight indicates a transmission risk in stairwell or garages/parkings of large buildings ([Precaution measures in Large Buildings](./controlling.md#large-buildings)).
   * The fast inactivation in sunlight is one reason [outside is safer](./controlling.md#outside-is-safer), especially on sunny days.